 Sub-Regions: Four Distinctive Territories

-Colli Orientali del Friuli is one of the most significant titles from Friuli Venezia Giulia wine region.
-The best wines of Friuli Come from the hills of Colli Orientali.
+Colli Orientali del Friuli is one of the most significant titles from Friuli-Venezia Giulia wine region.
+The best wines of Friuli-Venezia Giulia Come from the hills of Colli Orientali.
 Friulano grape variety is the hero of this territory.
 However, you can also find some Sauvignon Blanc, Chardonnay, and Pinot Grigio.
-Wines from local white grape Ribolla Gialla is also in higher demand expressing more higher acidity and restrained fruity style.
+Wines from local white grape Ribolla Gialla are also in higher demand expressing more higher acidity and restrained fruity style.

 Something special from the sub-region: Have a taste of Ramandolo and Picolit sweet wines from Colli Orientali characterised by flavours of honey and acacia with some mineral aromas.